-By: Amanda Wiegert, LMHC, NCC Do you find yourself struggling to cope with a loss in your life?
+By: Amanda Wiegert, LMHC, NCC Do you find yourself struggling to cope with a loss and grief in your life?
 Are you experiencing low motivation, lack of energy, difficulties sleeping, anxiety, or social isolation?
 When we hear the term “grief and loss” we often think about loss of life, death, and dying.
-However, we experience grief in many ways throughout our lives
+However, we experience grief in many ways throughout

 Shattered Dreams: Labor & Delivery Sarah just found out she is pregnant and is excited but a bit anxious about labor/delivery.
 As a new mother she is doing everything in her power to prepare for the big day.
 She researches, makes plans, takes educational birthing classes, etc. Sarah is intentional about her steps and hopeful of having a good birthing